mathesar-foundation/mathesar-wiki/design/specs/number-data-type.md

 Number data types allow users to add numeric values in different formats.

 # Prototype
+> This prototype might be outdated due to global component updates.
+Please refer to the link under 'Setting Options' for an updated version of the shared components.
+{.is-warning}

 [Number Data Type Figma Prototype](https://www.figma.com/proto/Uaf1ntcldzK2U41Jhw6vS2/Mathesar-MVP?page-id=3043%3A25937&node-id=3118%3A23009&viewport=-201%2C-496%2C0.35054445266723633&scaling=contain&starting-point-node-id=3118%3A23009)

 # User Experience